-2 credits (1 lec, 3 lab hrs/wk) Further develops knowledge and skill in the set-up, shutdown, electrode selection, and uses of shielded metal arc welding (SMAW).
+(1 lec, 3 lab hrs/wk) 2 credits Further develops knowledge and skill in the set-up, shutdown, electrode selection, and uses of shielded metal arc welding (SMAW).
 Students will gain working knowledge of SMAW to industry safety and procedural standards.
-Welding metallurgy, alternative uses of the arc for cutting, and plasma arc cutting will be discussed in lecture and demonstrated in lab.
+Welding metallurgy. alternative uses of the arc for cutting and plasma are cutting will be discussed in lecture and demonstrated in lab.